Eyecare for Children

 Development of Children's Eyesight

 Babies are born with very limited vision.
-The first few years of life are critical in establishing good binocular vision (2 eyes working together as a team).
-Many things can interrupt this and because both parents and children would be unaware of many of these problems, it is important to have regular checkups.
-Age 3 is a good time for an initial eye examination if there has been no previous sign of a problem (turned eye, clumsiness, squinting etc).
+The first few years of life are critical in establishing good binocular vision (both eyes working together as a team).
+Many things can interrupt this and because both parents and children would be unaware of many of these problems, it is important to have regular check ups.
+Age 3 is a good time for an initial eye examination if there have been no previous signs of a problem (turned eye, clumsiness, squinting etc).

 Testing children's vision